google/fuzzbench/docs/advanced-topics/setting_up_a_google_cloud_project.md

 }}/getting-started/adding-a-new-fuzzer/) and use the FuzzBench service.
 This document isn't needed for using the FuzzBench service.
 This document explains how to set up a Google Cloud project for running an experiment for the first time.
 We don't recommend running experiments on your own for most users.
+Validating FuzzBench results is a good reason to run an experiment on your own.

 Currently, FuzzBench requires Google Cloud to run experiments (though this may change, see